 FEEDING RAW FOOD TO DOGS

 I had read about feeding raw food to dogs and cats years before I ate the Primal Diet.
 I tried it with my cat but I didn’t succeed.
-He was too old and was used to easy to eat, mushy food.
+He was too old and he was used to easy to eat, mushy food.
 I gave up.

 Then we got a dog for my son.
 I began reading.
 I mostly based my dog’s diet on “Raw Meaty Bones” by Veterinarian Tom Lonsdale.
+But then I learned more and changed what I fed.
+Here is what I learned:

 Note: Most of Trader Joe’s meat has been frozen.
 Ask in any supermarket if it “comes in frozen”.
 If you ask if it has been frozen they do not necessarily understand because it isn’t frozen now.